Full English Breakfast with Pork Belly, Bubble & Squeak

 • Freshly ground sea salt and black pepper, to serve

-2. First prepare the bubble and squeak.
-If you don’t have leftover mash, boil the potatoes in salted water until soft.
-If you're using fresh vegetables, cook these in the same pan.
-Drain well, allow to steam dry, then mash roughly together.
+1. If not using leftovers, boil potatoes in salted water until soft, cooking any fresh vegetables in the same pan.
+Drain, steam dry, then mash roughly together.